ArminEbrahimpour/GoCopy/README.md

 # example
 ls / | gocopy -c

-## go somewhere you want and press ctrl+v and you see the clipboard saved the
+## go anywhere you want and press ctrl+v and you see the clipboard saved the

 ```
 ### notes: